Small Bugs, Big Science

 Photo Credit: Julie Larsen Maher ©WCS

 “Bugs” are everywhere and are a fabulous gateway to the natural world.
 This P-Credit and CTLE course for pre-k and elementary teachers will help you dive into the miniature world of bugs to build on your own and your student’s cultural perspective towards bugs, to foster positive attitudes towards the amazing world of insects and the important role they play in the environment and our own lives.
-Learn how to cover language arts, math, social studies, and life science standards in fun, interactive ways, even in a remote world.
-You will explore the biology behind these amazing animals, from life cycles to coloration, and take away tips and tricks for making your classroom activities, (in-person or remote) into a very buggy adventure!
+Learn how to cover language arts, math, social studies, and life science standards in fun, interactive ways.
+You will explore the biology behind these amazing animals, from life cycles to coloration, and take away tips and tricks for making your classroom activities into a very buggy adventure!
+Please note: While this course is designated with ASPDP for a specific grade band, educators of all grade levels are welcome to participate.
+For further questions, feel free to contact teacherinfo@wcs.org.

 Location: Bronx Zoo